Ji1998/SeniorDesignApp/README.md

-# Senior Design App
+# Never Lost Hoodie--App
 This App is built for My Senior Design Project.
 This project is supported Hanes brand.
 The pupose of this project is to develop a demountable module with GPS onto a auto-cinching hoodie for children, along with companion app for parents to monitor their child’s activity.
-The basic logic behind this project is that there is a demountable module based on Particle board.
-The Particle board will connect with the Motor for auto-cinching and the board has GPS sensor.
-My App will communicate with the board through Firebase Cloud service provided by Google.
+For a full version of documentation, click [here](https://docs.google.com/document/d/1JR1hO1vg48MkxcifPFJS8aZZV-iJQGwwwRiTRAQhHGM/edit?usp=sharing)

 ## The funtionalities of this App include: